 Apart from joint hypermobility, skin manifestations provide an important clue and include soft, silky skin texture, semi-transparent dermis, and hyperelasticity.
-Furthermore, patients commonly demonstrate easy bruising, scarring, and poor wound healing.
+Patients commonly demonstrate easy bruising, scarring, and poor wound healing.

-In addition to musculoskeletal and skin manifestations, cardiovascular and GI features, autonomic dysfunction, and features of chronic pain syndrome and marfanoid habitus are often present.
+In addition to musculoskeletal and skin manifestations, cardiovascular and gastrointestinal features, autonomic dysfunction, and features of chronic pain syndrome and marfanoid habitus are often present.

-Recommendations are based on expert opinion.
-Therapy is tailored to individual need.
+Recommendations are primarily based on expert opinion.
+Therapy is tailored to individual needs.
 Multidisciplinary input may be necessary.

-Many patients live healthy, unaffected lives.
-The vascular type is associated with a shortened lifespan due to susceptibility to arterial or visceral rupture.
+Many patients live healthy, unaffected lives and may never come to clinical attention, particularly those with hypermobile EDS.
+Vascular EDS is associated with a shortened lifespan due to susceptibility to arterial or visceral rupture.

-Ehlers-Danlos syndrome (EDS) is the commonest group of disorders in the family of genetically determined heritable disorders of connective tissues.
-Caused by mutations affecting genes encoding for or modifying collagen, fibrillin, and/or other matrix proteins (e.g., tenascin), these disorders have similar phenotypes with varying degrees of expression that may include joint hypermobility, skin hyperelasticity, easy bruising, atrophic scars, and marfanoid habitus.
-There are numerous types of EDS, of which EDS III, or hypermobility type, is the most common.
-Many clinicians consider it synonymous with benign joint hypermobility syndrome, sharing debilitating, yet often overlooked, associations with autonomic dysfunction, chronic pain, anxiety/phobic states, GI dysmotility, and chronic fatigue (much in the same way as with cases of fibromyalgia).
-EDS IV, or vascular type, is associated with blood vessel rupture and visceral perforation, and may have severe life-threatening consequences.
+Ehlers-Danlos syndrome (EDS) is the most common group of disorders in the family of genetically determined heritable disorders of connective tissues.
+Caused by pathogenic variants affecting genes encoding for or modifying collagen, fibrillin, and/or other matrix proteins (e.g., tenascin), these disorders have similar phenotypes with varying degrees of expression that may include joint hypermobility, skin hyperelasticity, easy bruising, atrophic scars, and marfanoid habitus.
+There are numerous subtypes of EDS, of which hypermobile EDS (hEDS) is the most common.
+Previously it was considered synonymous with benign joint hypermobility syndrome, sharing debilitating, yet often overlooked, associations with autonomic dysfunction, chronic pain, anxiety/phobic states, gastrointestinal dysmotility, and chronic fatigue (much in the same way as with cases of fibromyalgia).
+However, newer classifications have now described a spectrum for patients that ranges from joint hypermobility to hypermobility spectrum disorders to hEDS.
+Classical EDS is the second most common subtype of EDS and is characterised by skin hyperextensibility, atrophic scarring, and impaired wound healing.
+The most catastrophic is vascular EDS, which is associated with blood vessel rupture and visceral perforation, and may have life-threatening consequences.

 Director, Adult Genetics